AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 >[!NOTE]
 >
 >Dialog on Package Manager UI sometimes exits during the installation of the service pack.
 Adobe recommends that you wait for error logs to stabilize before accessing the deployment.
 Wait for the specific logs related to the uninstall of the updater bundle before being assured that the installations is successful.
-Typically, this happens on [!DNL Safari] but can intermittently happen on any browser.
+Typically, this issue occurs in [!DNL Safari] browser but can intermittently occur on any browser.

 **Automatic installation**